Discrete Morse functions from lexicographic orders: Lexicographic discrete Morse functions

 Now let us informally describe the matching.
 If some vertex $v\in F_j$ does not belong to any minimal skipped interval of $F_j$, then including or excluding $v$ has no bearing on whether a face of $F_j$ also belongs to a lexicographically earlier facet, so we choose the lowest rank such $v\in F_j$ and match faces including $v$ with those excluding it.
 In this case, the matching on $F_j \cap (\cup_{i<j} F_i )$ has no critical cells.
 Otherwise, every vertex in $F_j$ belongs to some minimal skipped interval, and then we truncate the intervals in $I(F_j)$ to obtain a collection $J(F_j)$ of nonoverlapping intervals as follows: we include in $J(F_j)$ the lowest rank interval from $I(F_j)$ in its entirety, truncate all the remaining intervals to avoid overlap with this interval, discard any intervals which are no longer minimal and then iterate the procedure on the truncated intervals which are still minimal among the set of skipped intervals (i.e. which do not contain any of the other intervals) to obtain a collection $J$ of nonoverlapping intervals.

-The unique critical cell in the $F_j$-piece of the lexicographic decomposition will consist of the minimal elements of all the intervals in $J(F_j)$.
-The other cells in $F_j \setminus (\cup_{i<j} F_i )$ are matched based on the first interval in $J(F_j)$ where they deviate from the critical cell.
+If the $J$-intervals still cover all ranks, then the unique critical cell in the $F_j$-piece of the lexicographic decomposition will consist of the minimal elements of all the intervals in $J(F_j)$.
+If the $J$-intervals leave $i$ ranks uncovered, then there are $2^i$ cells which include exactly the minimal element for each $J$-interval.
+The other cells in $F_j \setminus (\cup_{i<j} F_i )$ are matched based on the first interval in $J(F_j)$ where they deviate from these $2^i$ cells.
 This deviation comes either by leaving out the minimal element of the interval or else by including other vertices along with the minimal element; we match a face which omits the minimal element in the interval with a face which has just that vertex added.
-Notice that the faces in $F_j \setminus (\cup_{i<j} F_i )$ need not hit all the $J$-intervals, but our matching relies on the fact that each such face does necessarily include an element from the first $J$-interval where it deviates from the critical cell.
+Notice that the faces in $F_j \setminus (\cup_{i<j} F_i )$ need not hit all the $J$-intervals, but our matching relies on the fact that each such face does necessarily include an element from the first $J$-interval where it deviates from the potential critical cell.
 To see this, notice that this first $J$-interval is contained in some $I$-interval which may extend downward below the $J$-interval, and that the face must hit this $I$-interval; the face cannot hit the portion of the $I$-interval which is truncated to obtain the $J$-interval, because we assume that the face agrees with the critical cell below the $J$-interval in question.
+The $2^i$ remaining unmatched cells are matched by including/excluding the lowest $v\in F_j$ which is not covered by any $J$-interval.

-It may happen that the intervals in $I(F)$ cover the saturated chain even though the intervals in $J(F)$ do not cover it, in which case our construction does produce a critical cell.
-As an example, consider a poset of rank 5 and a facet with minimal skipped intervals $[1,2],[2,3],[3,4]$ in $I(F)$, which in turn yields truncated intervals $[1,2],[3]$ for $J(F)$ since $[3,4]$ strictly contains the interval $[3]$ and thus is discarded.
-Note that the intervals in $J(F)$ do not cover the vertex of rank 4, but nonetheless the facet contributes a critical cell of ranks $1,3$, namely the minimal ranks of the intervals in $J(F)$, because $I(F)$ did cover the facet.
+It may happen that the intervals in $I(F)$ cover the saturated chain even though the intervals in $J(F)$ do not cover it, in which case our construction does not produce a critical cell.
+As an example, consider a poset of rank 5 and a facet with minimal skipped intervals $[1,2],[2,3],[3,4]$ in $I(F)$, which in turn yields truncated intervals $[1,2],[3,3]$ for $J(F)$ since $[3,4]$ strictly contains the interval $[3,3]$ and thus is discarded.
+Note that the intervals in $J(F)$ do not cover the vertex of rank 4, enabling $\{ 1,3 \}$ to be matched with $\{ 1,3,4\} $, so that no critical cell remains.